 4. Invest time on your defensive game.

-Once you get past the psychological aversion to ducking and realize it for the crucial element it is, you aren't magically going to become a defensive champion overnight.
-The speed of stroke and types of hits required to play defense can be overwhelmingly foreign to players when they first try changing up their games.
-A defensive shot taken and botched in a game can lead to the erroneous belief that it was the wrong shot, instead of a shot that just needs more practice.
+Once you get past the psychological aversion to defensive shooting and realize it for the crucial element it is, you aren't magically going to become a defensive champion overnight.
+Playing good defense requires work!
+The speed of your stroke and the types of hits required to play defense can be overwhelmingly foreign to players when they first try changing up their games.
+A defensive shot taken and botched can lead to the erroneous belief that it was the wrong shot, instead of a shot that just needs more practice.
 Good defense isn't a cop-out that's easier than going for offense, it's a well-honed skill and a thing of beauty when done correctly.

 5. Bring new people to the game.